Connecting through Conversations

 For very young children, talking about medicine safety and nutrition can be the perfect building blocks for bigger talks about drugs later on.

-An illustration of a woman and a toddler.
+A woman and a toddler.
 The woman has her mouth wide open as the toddler holds a magnifying glass up to peek inside.
+Illustration.

 Young people see things about drugs in all sorts of places.
 They see and hear things at school, in TV programs, in movies, through the internet and on social media.